 Streetly Website

-A new Community website for Streetly in Sutton Coldfield, West Midlands, created and launched in February 2007, with local information and a focus on Local Neighbourhood Partnership awareness, Community Action Groups and inviting local residence to join in the debates and discussions about the future of Streetly area.
+A new Community website for Streetly in Sutton Coldfield, West Midlands, created and launched in February 2007, with local Clubs, Groups, Organisations , Business and Services with Neighbourhood Partnership awareness, Community Action Groups and inviting local people to learn about the future of Streetly area.

 Streetly Local Community Website